evoth/pseudosun/README.md

 - **Look:** Use the `mouse` to look around and choose which direction you want to go.
 - **Move horizontally:** Hold the `WASD` keys to move forward, left, backwards, and right, respectively.
 - **Move vertically:** Hold the `space` key to move up, and the `shift` key to move down.
-- **Go faster:** Tap the `W` key multiple times before holding it down to go faster.
+- **Go faster:** Tap the `W` key multiple times right before holding it down to go faster.
 Each additional tap multiplies the speed by 2.
 - **Pause:** Press the `E` key to toggle the menu.

 ## How it works